Chiropractic Economics – Issue #13 “Top Tech”

 Recognized for Innovative Excellence

 Parker University is proud to be listed among the winners of the 2021 FutureEdge 50 Awards.
-FutureEdge 50 Award winners will be celebrated at the CIO’s Future of Work Summit online event on September 21-23, 2021.
-This semiannual event focuses on organizations adapting to the changing business landscape with advances in automation, cloud-native applications, and digital innovations.
+This semiannual awards event focuses on organizations adapting to the changing business landscape with advances in automation, cloud-native applications, and digital innovations.
 Innovations in this year’s class include technologies advancing organizations across various industries.

 It is wonderful to be recognized for the innovative technologies the university uses to enhance the student experience.
 Parker University is creating the first-ever AR/VR simulations and making many other impressive technological advances for use with chiropractic education and health science programs.
 Parker University is poised to do nothing less than change the nature, quality, and availability of chiropractic education.